williammiere/Developpez-le-front-end-en-utilisant-Angular/README.md

 - Country Selection: Users can select a country from a list to view its Olympic statistics.
 - Detail View: Detailed statistics for each selected country, including the total number of participations, athletes, and medals.
 - Line Chart: A visual representation of the number of medals and athletes over the years for each country.
-- Error Handling: Graceful handling of cases where data for a country is not found, with redirection to a custom "Not Found" page.
+- Error Handling: Graceful handling of cases where data for a country is not found, with redirection to a custom "Not-Found" page.
 - Loading Indicator: A visual indicator to show that data is being loaded.

 ## Technologies Used